goosee007/CyberSecurity-XpreTech/README.md

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

-SSH into the control node and follow the steps below:   (USE THE ANSIBLE YAML FILES FOR THIS PORTION)
+SSH into the control node and follow the steps below:
 - Copy the /etc/ansible/filebeat-config.yml file to the WebVM's where filebeat was installed and copied to /etc/filebeat/filebeat.yml
 - Update the hosts in the hosts file to include the IP Addresses of the VM machine where the filebeat will be installed.
 Specify the internal IP address: